chaolongwang/SEEKIN/README.md

   4. Enter the cloned directory `cd ./src` and type `make` to compile the programs.

   5. Once make is finished the executables are ready in the folder `<PathWhereIWantToCloneSEEKIN>/SEEKIN/bin/`.
-Set this path as an  environment variable in the .bashrc file to access executables form everywhere on your proile OR call the executables from the path where they are.
+Set this path as an  environment variable in the .bashrc file to access executables form everywhere on your proile or call the executables from the path where they are.